 The Florida Keys has a variety of fish to target inshore.
 Tarpon, Permit, Bonefish, Barracuda, Redfish, Sharks, Jack Cravelle, and many more species call the flats in the Florida Keys home.
 Each month in the keys has something a little different to offer.
-Feel free to contact me anytime to discuss when to come for your target species.
+Feel free to contact me anytime to discuss when to come for you’re target species.

 Tarpon - Best Time Feb-June